 This same methodology is useful for many different types of habits.

 A word of caution: If you are dealing with addiction, then getting the help of a professional is something to consider.
 This does not preclude you from using this approach, but it could help you cope with any withdrawal symptoms you might have, depending on your particular addiction.

 A Look at Reinforcement Schedules

-The timing of a reward is important as is an understanding of 1) how fast or slow an animal responds, and 2) how quickly the animal will stop working for the reward.
+The timing of a reward is important as is an understanding of how fast or slow the response is and how quickly the reward loses its effectiveness.
 The former is called the response rate and the latter, the extinction rate.

-Ferster and Skinner (as cited in Schunk, 2016) determined that there are five types of reinforcement and that each has a different effect on response time and the rate of extinction.
-Schunk provided explanations for several, but the basic schedules of reinforcement are:
+Ferster and Skinner (as cited in Schunk, 2016) determined that there are five types of reinforcement, and each has a different effect on response time and the rate of extinction.
+Schunk (2016) provided explanations for several, but the basic schedules of reinforcement are:

-- Fixed Interval: The timing of the reward is fixed.
-It might occur after every 5th correct response.
+- Fixed interval: The timing of the reward is fixed.
+It might occur after every fifth correct response.

 If you want a behavior to continue for the foreseeable future, then a variable ratio schedule is most effective.
-The unpredictability keeps the animal working longer, and extinction of the behavior is the slowest.
-An example of this is playing with slot machines in a casino, or fishing.
+The unpredictability maintains interest, and the extinction rate of the reward is the slowest.
+Examples of this are slot machines and fishing.
 Not knowing when a reward will happen is usually enough to keep a person working for the reward for an undetermined amount of time.

 Continuous reinforcement (rewarding) has the fastest extinction rate.
 Intuitively this makes sense when the subjects are human.
 We like novelty and tend to become accustomed to new things quickly.
 The same reward, given at the same time, for the same thing repeatedly is boring.
 We also will not work harder, only hard enough to get the reward.